Enumeration of plane unicuspidal curves of any genus via tropical geometry: Enumeration of real cuspidal curves

-Thus, we analyze modifications of the tropical limit and modified fixed point conditions. \begin{itemize}\item In case shown in Figure \ref{fex2}(a), both limit curves of the modification are real (see the second paragraph in the proof of Lemma \ref{ledge2}).
-The condition to pass through a point of $\bw$ amounts to taking the cubic root (cf. equations (\ref{efixed}) and \cite[Section 2.3.9]{IMS}).
-Hence. the number of real solutions is the third part of the number of complex ones, i.e., $d^2+O(d)$. \item In the case shown in Figures \ref{fex2}(b,c), a non-linear algebraic equation pops up only in computing the limit curve of the modification associated with a quadrangle as shown in Figure \ref{ftrap1}(h) with $m=2$, $m_1=1$: here we again take the cubic root, and hence the third part of all complex solutions appears to be real, that is, $d^2+O(d)$. \item Similarly to the previous item, in the cases shown in Figure \ref{fex2}(i,j), the third part of the limit curves in the modification is real.
-So, we analyze the fixed point conditions.
-The cuspidal fragments dual to the considered subdivisions are of types depicted in Figures \ref{ftrap1}(j,k,l).
-Due to the condition (\ref{econfig}) to the parameters $M_i$, $i=1,...,n$, the marked point is located much closer to the vertex $V_2$ than to $V_3$ (in the notation of Figure \ref{ftrap1}(a)) in case of Figure \ref{fex2}(i), and vice versa in case of Figure \ref{fex2}(j).
-Thus, in the latter case, we are in a position shown in Figure \ref{ftrap1}(j,k), where both the fixed point conditions are linear, and hence here we encounter $d^2+O(d)$ real solutions. \item In case of Figure \ref{fex2}(i), the fixed point condition requires taking square root: see the last equation in (\ref{efixed}), which in the considered case reads
+Now, we case by case analyze modifications of the tropical limit and modifications of the fixed point conditions.
+First, the coordinates of the fixed points (\ref{econfig1}) determine the coefficients $a_{ij}$ of the polynomials defining the limit curves at the points $(i,j)$ on the lattice path so that the signs of $a_{ij}$ alternate. \begin{itemize}\item Consider the case shown in Figure \ref{fex2}(a).
+An equation for the modified limit curve exposed in Lemma \ref{ledge2} is obtained after a complex coordinate change.
+In the real setting, we obtain an equation The condition to have a cusp yields two real cubic polynomials $f(x)$ iff $d-i$ is even (cf. the first paragraph of the proof of Lemma \ref{ledge2}).
+The condition to pass through a point of $\bw$ amounts to taking the cubic root (for the cuspidal fragment of type B see equations (\ref{efixed}), for other instances see \cite[Equation (2.19) in Section 2.5.9]{IMS}).
+Hence, the number of real solutions is the sixth part of the number of complex ones, i.e., $\frac{1}{2}d^2+O(d)$. \item In the case shown in Figures \ref{fex2}(b,c), a non-linear algebraic equation pops up only in computing the limit curve of the modification associated with a quadrangle as shown in Figure \ref{ftrap1}(f) with $m=2$, $m_1=m_2=1$: here we again take the cubic root, and hence the third part of all complex solutions appears to be real, that is, $d^2+O(d)$. \item Similarly to the previous item, in the cases shown in Figure \ref{fex2}(i,j), the third part of the limit curves in the modification is real.
+An analysis of the fixed point conditions is based on equations (\ref{efixed}), where the first two equations correspond to the marked cuspidal fragments depicted in Figure \ref{ftrap1}(j,k), while the last equation corresponds to the marked cuspidal fragment depicted in Figure \ref{ftrap1}(l).
+The images of the unmarked cuspidal fragment and of its tropical Mikhalkin's modification, see, \cite[Section 5.1]{MR} (dual to the subdivision shown in Figure \ref{ftrap1}(f)) are depicted in Figure \ref{fex2}(k,l).
+Notice that the point $v$ divides the segment $[v_3,v_2]$ as $1:2$.
+Restriction (\ref{econfig}) to the exponents $M_i$, $i=1,...,n$, in the coordinates of the points (\ref{econfig1}) implies that the image of the marked point in the segment is located much closer to the vertex $v_2$ than to $v_3$ (in the notation of Figure \ref{ftrap1}(k,l)) in case of Figure \ref{fex2}(i), and vice versa in case of Figure \ref{fex2}(j).
+Thus, in the latter case, we are in a position shown in Figure \ref{ftrap1}(j,k), where both the fixed point conditions are linear, and hence here we encounter $d^2+O(d)$ real solutions.
+In case of Figure \ref{fex2}(i), the fixed point condition amounts to solving the last equation in (\ref{efixed}), which in the considered case reads